lasilvadev/lasilvaportfolio-design/README.md

 First Personal Design Portfolio

-##Landing basic page with no pages.
+## Landing basic page with no pages.

-Created step by step following a Youtube tutorial.
+Created following a Youtube tutorial, with added personal changes in design and content.

-## Language
+## Languages

 - HMTL5;
 - CSS3;